 </ul>

-In the above example, the second syntax generates a more compact HTML output, avoiding<li>unnecessary line breaks before and after the tag.
+In the above example, the second method generates a more compact HTML output, avoiding<li>unnecessary line breaks before and after tags.
 Similarly, inifthe statement also applies:

 <div>